hexblend/PersonalWebsiteV2/_site/README.md

 Modern Personal Website
 =============================

-This website is made using Jekyll, styled with Sass and scripted with Vanilla Javascript.
+This website was made using Jekyll, styled with Sass and scripted with Vanilla Javascript.
 It's a dynamic multipage web application which incorporates a portfolio section, blog & posts, about and contact page.

 ![](preview.jpg)